TSUKIMI-SHIN/TSUKIMI-SHIN/README.md

 In some cases, I still can't hide or block people as they may continue to harass and attack me if I do.
 In fact, they may be reading this very post right now!
 Hii!
 Kind of my guess though..
 I'm not into that stalking stuff but it's a common habit of my former friends.
 I deal with paranoia and other mental issues too so they may affect me during our time together.

-Another thing to add- if you do not want me to interact, than don't approach me, or I will consider the DNI voided since you broke it yourself.
+Another thing to add- if you do not want me to interact, than don't approach me, or I will consider the DNI voided since you broke it yourself COUGHH TRANSPHOBES (I'm trans).
 (Unless it's a DNIUID thing)

 Note: I'm currently still a minor, and tend to prefer talking to people my age or older!
 I'm kind of wary around younger people since they've had a habit of targeting me since I was a wee little kid.
 I do not go on the 18+ server either.